ABOUT LAMBERT AM

 Coach Schneider is in his fourth year at Lambert and fourteenth year teaching.
+He is the Assistant Head Coach/ WRs for Lambert Football.
 Coach Schneider brings a level of unparalleled passion and excitement to everything he does.
-A former industry professional with Turner Broadcasting at CNN, Schneider is experienced in producing award-winning high school video programs acknowledged nationally by The National Academy of Television Arts & Sciences, mentoring the productions of student films garnering international film festival exposure, and implementing a real-world curriculum in the classroom.
+He is known for his diligent execution of media and marketing objectives to meet the needs of his students and the high school community.
+A former industry professional with Turner Broadcasting at CNN, Coach Schneider is experienced in producing award-winning high school video programs acknowledged nationally by The National Academy of Television Arts & Sciences, mentoring the productions of student films garnering international film festival exposure, and implementing a real-world curriculum in the classroom.